nstclair13/blog/_posts/2016-09-04-ArtofVFXSuicideSquad.md

 layout: default_posts
 title: Suicide Squad&#58; Art of VFX Interview
 meta: Here is a fun interview from Art of VFX with Mark Breakspear about the work done on Suicide Squad.
+description: Here is a fun interview from Art of VFX with Mark Breakspear about the work done on Suicide Squad.
 category: VFX Interview
 custom_css:
 - lity